hgoebl/DavidWebb/README.md

 # TODO

-## Features
+## Features (planned)
   * unprefixJson <http://haacked.com/archive/2008/11/20/anatomy-of-a-subtle-json-vulnerability.aspx>

-  * decorator beforeSend - provide hooks to manipulate request before send
+## Features (only ideas)
-  * decorator afterReceive - provide hooks to manipulate raw response after receiving it
+  * decorator/interceptor beforeSend - provide hooks to manipulate request before send
-  * basicAuth(name, password) - set header and encode base64
+  * decorator/interceptor afterReceive - provide hooks to manipulate raw response after receiving it

-  * rawFile, textFile(File, encoding) - process body(File)
+Create an issue if you want to have one of those ideas implemented.

 ## Documentation / Distribution
   * Write JavaDoc